newtheatre/website/_content/get-involved.md

 </div>
 <div class="col-lg-8 col-sm-7" markdown="1">

-With all those pretty lights, sound effects and fancy videos, someone's got to be in charge of it and that could be you.
+With all those pretty lights, sound effects and fancy videos; someone's got to be in charge of it and that could be you.

-We've got a modern and large stock of [technical equipment]({{ site.baseurl }}/technical/#equipment) that is ever expanding with alumni funding, so there's plenty to sink your teeth into.
+We've got a large and modern stock of [technical equipment]({{ site.baseurl }}/technical/#equipment) that is ever expanding, so there's plenty to sink your teeth into.

-Throughout the year, we run extensive training on how to use our equipment, as well as creative workshops on how to get the most out of a lighting or sound design, including some from industry professionals.
+Throughout the year, we run extensive training on how to use our equipment, as well as creative workshops from industry professionals on lighting or sound designs.

 </div>
 </div>

-Being a part of the tech team is super rewarding, and you get to be involved with as many productions as you want, working with directors, actors and set teams to create a spectacular production with lots of fun along the way.
+Being part of the tech team is super rewarding, and you get to be involved with as many productions as you want.
+You will be working with directors, actors and set designers to create a spectacular production with lots of fun along the way.

 <div class="row">
   <div class="col-md-6" markdown="1">

 ## Technical Director

-The Technical Director holds the oversight of all the tech parts of a show, such as rigging, focusing and organising.
+The Technical Director (TD) oversees all the technical aspects of a show, such as rigging, focusing and organising.
 They run the technical rehearsals and are often found shouting "Stop!" just before a climactic moment.

-The TD is responsible for making sure all of the tech things get done on time, as well as for 'calling the show' &ndash; following the script and cueing any operators to fire cues, or stage managers to move set.
+The TD is responsible for making sure all of the tech things get done on time, as well as for 'calling the show' (following the script and cueing any operators to fire cues, or stage managers to move set).
 ![The rig of '1984']({{ site.baseurl }}/images/1984_rig.jpg)

 </div><div class="col-md-6" markdown="1">

 ## Lighting Design

-Using [lights, colours, smoke and haze]({{ site.baseurl }}/technical/#lighting) is the domain of the lighting designer.
-As a lighting designer, you'll work with almost everyone else on the show and their ideas to create the 'look' of the show.
+Using [lights, colours, smoke and haze]({{ site.baseurl }}/technical/#lighting) is the domain of the lighting designer (LD).
+As a lighting designer, you'll work with the rest of the creative team of a show to create the 'look' of the show.

-This role combines creativity and technical into one to create a visual marvel on-stage.
-This starts by meeting the director to figure out what they want from the show and how lighting can help that, aided by going to see rehearsals.
+This role combines creative and technical aspects into one to create a visual marvel on-stage.
+This starts with meeting the director to figure out what they want from the show and how lighting can be used to realise that.

-Before the get-in, the LD will make a lighting plan - a diagram showing where all the lights will be in the room and what colour they'll be.
+Before the get-in, the LD will make a lighting plan (a diagram showing where all the lights will be in the room and what colour they'll be).
 They will then lead the rigging part of the get-in, supervised by the TD.

 Once it's all in the air, it's time to focus (point the lights in the right direction) and plot (program the cues into the lighting desk).